Test

 22- The swimming mask

-Children sometimes prefer a swimming mask to swimming goggles because the mask prevents water from entering the nose.
+Children sometimes prefer a swimming mask to goggles, as the mask prevents water from entering the nose.

 23- The book or the tablet